 Daniel Kahneman, a Nobel Prize winner in Economics, has narrowed the decision-making process in the brain to fast and slow thinking.
-The fast thinking is intuitive and unconscious.
+Fast thinking is intuitive and unconscious.
 It prefers everything that is simple.
-In contrast, the slow thinking is analytical and conscious.
+In contrast, slow thinking is analytical and conscious.
 It handles more complicated reasoning.
-About 95% of all human decisions result from fast thinking, while the slow thinking rarely kicks in.
+About 95% of all human decisions result from fast thinking, while slow thinking rarely kicks in.
 To make marketing highly effective, it needs to communicate with the fast-thinking brain.

 The human brain is incredibly complicated.
 It is made up of multiple subsystems that interact to enable everything we do and think about.
 Understanding consumers’ decision-making has a direct impact on marketing products and services.
 It reveals the secrets on how we decide what to buy.

 - How Does the Brain Make 95% of Decisions? – When making most decisions, we act almost instantly and unconsciously.
 The part of the brain involved with that is called the limbic system.
 It involves several parts of the brain.
 The limbic system is essential to our survival.
 The limbic system is also referred to as the emotional brain.
 Emotions, instincts, automatic body functions and our deepest memories are handled here.
 95% of our daily decisions are made by fast thinking unconsciously, without our realizing it.When the emotional areas of the brain are damaged, patients suffer both from a lack of emotions and an inability to make decisions.
 Most impulse buying is dictated by this thinking mode.